-Even if you do not qualify for transitional Medicaid, you still may be able to get health insurance through your college or vocational school.
-Remember that if you qualify for the ETV program, you can use your \$5,000 allowance to help pay for medical insurance.
+Even if you do not qualify for Transitional Medicaid or FFCHE, you still may be able to get health insurance through your college or vocational school.
+Remember that if you qualify for the ETV program but not for FFCHE, you can use your \$5,000 allowance to help pay for medical insurance.